WWE Network: Expansion

-Switch to Endeavor, redesign
+Switch to Endeavor and redesign

 In January 2019, WWE Network signed with Endeavor Streaming to replace BAMTech as its operating partner.
 WWE's decision was motivated by the acquisition of BAMTech by Disney.
 Co-president George Barrios cited concerns over how BAMTech's relationships with third-party partners would be impacted by the sale, while WWE also sought greater control over the service and its operations, intending to partner with another vendor or take the service entirely in-house.
 The company decided to partner with Endeavor Streaming (formed primarily from the assets of NeuLion) to provide infrastructure and billing services, and Massive Interactive to develop a new front-end and mobile apps.

 The new WWE Network platform launched in July 2019, ahead of SummerSlam.
 It includes a revamped user experience, support for 1080p streams, new browsing tools (such as a new "Superstars" interface for filtering content by performers), and plans to add a download feature for offline viewing in the future.
 Support for PlayStation 3, Xbox 360, and selected legacy smart TVs was discontinued with the changeover.
 In an interview with The Verge, Barrios revealed that there were ongoing plans for WWE.com's existing video content to be integrated into the WWE Network platform as a "free" tier (possibly also including previews of WWE Network's premium content), and that WWE was also considering the development of a premium tier with additional features (such as benefits for other WWE operations).

 In March 2020, amid the onset of the COVID-19 pandemic and to promote WrestleMania 36, WWE Network made a selection of its premium content and archives available free for a limited time.
 On June 1, 2020, WWE Network officially launched a free tier with 15,000 hours of content, which includes access to selected content such as recent episodes of its weekly programming, and original series such as Raw Talk, Monday Night War, and Ride Along.
 The service would be advertising-free, and was intended primarily to promote its weekly programs and pay-per-view events.